safinaskar/gavin/deobfuscated/README-EN.markdown

 ---------
 * PgUp and PgDn do right function
 * You don't need to move the mouse to trigger the initial screen update in Qemu
-* vi doesn't fail because of non-ASCII charasters
+* vi doesn't fail because of non-ASCII characters
 * vi works correctly with big files
 * You will get right colors in Qemu
 * You can name `sh` and `vi` as you want.
 Names are not significant.